 Hello, my dear colleagues!
-In this post, I will summarize my reflections after teaching six public webinar-based lessons for children on Preply.
-I was proud to be one of the few tutors selected to do these webinars among 4000+ tutors who are teaching English on Preply.
-The lessons were free for the children, but the tutors were paid, despite the fact that we all applied to teach for free, as volunteers.
-Preply decided to pay for the lessons, probably as a reward for our desire to give back to children who are in need of learning opportunities at the moment.
+This post will summarize my reflections after teaching six public webinar-based lessons for children on Preply (group lessons for young learners with 60+ children in one session).
+I was proud to be one of the few tutors selected to do these webinars among 4000+ tutors teaching English on Preply.
+The lessons were free for the children, but the tutors were paid, even though we all applied to teach for free, as volunteers.
+Preply decided to pay for the lessons, probably as a reward for our desire to give back to children who need learning opportunities.

-In this post I will discuss:
+In this post, I will discuss:

 - The topics of the webinars;